spm/spm-docs/docs/manual/auditory/auditory.md

 Press the <span class="smallcaps">Segment</span> button.
 This will call up the specification of a segmentation job in the batch editor.
 Highlight the "Volumes" field and then select the subject's registered anatomical image eg. `sM00223_002.img`.
-Highlight "Save Bias Corrected" and select "Save Bias Corrected".
+Highlight "Save INU corrected" and select "Save INU corrected".
 Highlight "Deformation Fields" t͡he bottom of the list and select "Forward".
 Save the job file as `segment.mat` and then press `RUN`.
 SPM will segment the structural image using the default tissue probability maps as priors (Ashburner and Friston 2005).

-SPM will create gray and white matter images and bias-field corrected structural image.
+SPM will create gray and white matter images and an intensity nonuniformity corrected structural image.
 These can be viewed using the
 <span class="smallcaps">CheckReg</span> facility as described in the
 previous section.
 Figure <a href="#aud_gray" data-reference-type="ref"